Yashhh0602/codevector/README.md

 ## How I used AI

-Used Claude to: scaffold the FastAPI boilerplate, write the HTML/CSS/JS for the bonus UI, and sanity-check the SQL row-value comparison syntax (`(a, b) < (x, y)`) which is standard SQL but easy to misremember.
+Used Claude to scaffold the FastAPI boilerplate, write the HTML/CSS/JS for the bonus UI, and check psycopg v3 syntax.

 The core pagination design (cursor vs offset, the composite index choice, the tiebreaker reasoning) I worked out myself — that's the part that matters and the part I'd need to explain and extend live.

-The seed script's bulk-insert approach I knew from prior work; Claude helped translate it to psycopg2's `execute_values` syntax quickly.

 Nothing Claude produced was wrong in a way I had to catch — the main value was speed on the boilerplate so I could focus on the interesting parts.